 ABSTRACT.
 This paper introduces proofs to several open problems in number theory, particularly the Goldbach Conjecture and the Twin Prime Conjecture.
 These two conjectures are proven by using a greedy elimination algorithm, and incorporating Mertens' third theorem and the twin prime constant.
 The argument is extended to Germain primes, Cousin Primes, and other prime related conjectures.
-A generalization is provided for all algorithms that result in a Euler product $\prod 1 - \frac{a}{n}$.
+A generalization is provided for all algorithms that result in an Euler product like $\prod \left(1 - \frac{a}{n}\right)$ .